Talk To A Therapist In Online Therapy To Improve Your Mental Health

 The benefits of online therapy with licensed mental health professionals can offset the barriers people may face from in-person options.

 At times, you may not want to worry your friends or family about thoughts and struggles.
 Some personal issues might feel easier to discuss with someone outside your social circle.
-When you talk with a therapist instead of a friend, you can address your symptoms in a safe, professional, and unbiased space.
+You might find that a good therapist helps support you in self-discovery, anger management, or identifying different sources of trauma you might experience.
+When you talk with a therapist instead of a friend, you can address your problems in a safe, professional, and unbiased space.

 Although people often wait to seek mental health support until problems become difficult to cope with, you might try online therapy before more significant challenges occur.
-You can choose from many forms of online therapy, such as online couples therapy and dialectical behavior therapy (DBT).
+You might work with different forms of online therapy, such as online couples therapy or dialectical behavior therapy (DBT).

 The affordability of online therapy can make it possible for more people to receive high-quality care for mental health concerns.
-If you don't have to spend as much as you would for an in-person appointment, it can be easier to address mental health issues that you might otherwise try to ignore until they worsen.
-Additionally, you might cut down on gas costs for commuting to weekly appointments at a therapist’s office.
+If you don't have to spend as much as you would for an in-person appointment, it can be easier to address mental health problems that you might otherwise try to ignore until they worsen.
+In addition, you might cut down on gas costs for commuting to weekly appointments at a therapist’s office.

 Some health insurance plans may cover online sessions or phone therapy in addition to in-office therapy.
 However, you may want to contact your insurance company or consult your provider to see if your insurance covers online therapy.
 Depending on your employer, employee assistance plans (EAPs) may be available to provide short-term counseling and other mental health services.

-Many people rely on virtual counseling or online therapy services to gain insight into personal struggles.
+Many people rely on virtual counseling or online therapy services as a first step to gaining insight into personal struggles.
 You may experience a life event or long-term condition like depression, post-traumatic stress disorder, or anxiety.
 If you're unsure whether your online therapist can attend to your needs, you may send a message to ensure it's a proper fit before you choose your therapist.
+You can always switch to a different therapist as needed.

 If you believe you need someone to talk to, signing up for one of the best online therapy platforms for mental health, such as BetterHelp for individuals, Regain for couples, or PrideCounseling for LGBTQ+ individuals, may benefit you.
-Online therapy platforms provide opportunity to connect with therapists licensed in various specialties and may be more affordable than in-person options.
-BetterHelp's mental health services are priced at $65-$90 per week, billed monthly.
+Online therapy platforms provide an opportunity to connect with therapists licensed in various specialties and may be more affordable than in-person options.
+BetterHelp's mental health services are priced at $65-$100 per week and billed monthly (based on factors such as your location, referral source, preferences, therapist availability, and any applicable discounts or promotions that might apply).

 Getty/Vadym Pastukh